AlexanderStarr/HW_ScalaDataStructs/README.md

 Homework assignment for Object-Oriented Software Development class.
-The assignment was to "exercise general programming skills, understanding of OO programming concepts, newly acquired knowledge of Scala, and ability to read and understand specifications.
+The assignment was to implement dictionaries and matrices in Scala, as well as "exercise general programming skills, understanding of OO programming concepts, newly acquired knowledge of Scala, and ability to read and understand specifications."

 Written by Alexander Starr unless otherwise noted in file.